Remote Hearings for Civil Business in Civil Courts

 As publicly stated by the Chief Justice in a statement issued on 25 March 2020, the Judiciary has been actively considering other alternative modes by hearing submissions by telephone, by video-conferencing or similar means of visual aid and generally making use of technology.
 In doing so, the Judiciary has been taking an incremental approach.

 In Phase I, starting from 3 April 2020, video-conferencing facilities (“VCF”) have been used for remote hearings for suitable civil cases of the High Court.
-In Phase II, starting from 15 June 2020, there will be an expanded practice for remote hearings by the use of VCF and telephone in civil cases in the following civil courts:
+In Phase II, starting from 15 June 2020, remote hearings by the use of VCF and telephone in civil cases have been extended to the following civil courts:

 |(1)||the Court of Appeal of the High Court;|